 Most estate plans attempt to minimize estate taxes, maximize the value of the assets in the estate, and help your beneficiaries avoid probate, which can be a drawn-out and expensive process.

-A land trust is one of those helpful estate planning tools that can protect your assets and property from creditors, maintain your privacy, and help your heirs avoid the probate process after you die.
+A land trust is one of those helpful estate planning tools in Florida that can protect your assets and property from creditors, maintain your privacy, and help your heirs avoid the probate process after you die.

 In a nutshell, a land trust is just like other trusts: It includes a grantor or trust maker (the land owner and person who sets up the trust and transfers the title deed to the trustee), a trustee (a trusted person, lawyer or corporation designated by the grantor who will hold and manage the property for the benefit of the beneficiaries) also known as a fiduciary; and a beneficiary or beneficiaries (the people who will benefit from the property held in the trust).

 The details vary in each state, but Florida land trusts operate under the Florida Land Trust Act, section 689.071 of Florida law.
 In Florida, land trusts can be set up by an individual, partners or a corporation.

 The trustee, who also may be an individual or a corporation, such as a Limited Liability Corporation (LLC), holds the legal title to the real estate property for the benefits of the beneficiary.
 A land trust may hold title to more than one property.

 After the grantor transfers title of the property to the trustee through a deed, the land trust will own the property, but the beneficiary will be able to control the use and sale of the property and will receive all the tax benefits and property appreciation.

 One of the main advantages of a land trust in Florida is privacy; only the trustee and the trust will be shown in public records as the property owner.
 Public records don’t identify the grantor and beneficiaries, so the property remains hidden from potential creditors or others who may have a vested interest in the grantor’s or beneficiaries’ assets.